The Five Devils: Box office

+Critical response

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 75 reviews, with an average rating of 7/10.
+The website's critics consensus reads, "Overflowing with ideas as it moves across genres, The Five Devils uses intoxicating magical realism to explore a family's troubled past."
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 19 critics, indicating "generally favorable" reviews.
+The Five Devils received an average rating of 3.2 out of 5 stars on the French website AlloCiné, based on 31 reviews.

-Jordan Mintzer of The Hollywood Reporter assessed the film as having too many elements, criticizing screenwriters Mysius and Guilhaume for infusing an "otherwise compelling and intimate tragedy with elements of witchcraft, the supernatural and time travel that feel like they belong in another film — whether it's by Shyamalan or Robert Eggers, or something from the Marvel Cinematic Universe.
-Rather than enhancing the intrigue, the genre components wind up diluting it, and when the two sides of the movie ultimately come together, the impact feels blunted."
+Jordan Mintzer of The Hollywood Reporter assessed the film as having too many elements, criticising screenwriters Mysius and Guilhaume for infusing an "otherwise compelling and intimate tragedy with elements of witchcraft, the supernatural and time travel that feel like they belong in another film—whether it's by Shyamalan or Robert Eggers, or something from the Marvel Cinematic Universe.
+Rather than enhancing the intrigue, the genre components wind up diluting it, and when the two sides of the movie ultimately come together, the impact feels blunted".

-Writing for Deadline, "Valerie Complex was mostly positive on the film, but criticized the way it depicted its Black characters, writing, "There are many movies with Black protagonists at Cannes, but Black people direct none [...]
+Writing for Deadline Hollywood, Valerie Complex was mostly positive on the film, but criticised the way it depicted its Black characters, writing, "There are many movies with Black protagonists at Cannes, but Black people direct none [...]
 Julia and Jimmy aren't given much agency.
 They exist as a platform for Joanne, who uses them to elevate herself [...]
 And the hair.
 Look, Black hairstylists need to be consulted and hired to give Black characters decent-looking hairstyles.
 Unkempt hair and bad wigs plague Black actresses on sets, and The Five Devils falls into this trap.
 Films have to start investing in the complete aesthetic of Blackness, and that means getting people who can bring the most authenticity to a character".

-Jake Cole of Slant Magazine praised the film stating it, "feels like the work of a much more seasoned filmmaker" and that Mysius' filmmaking "exudes an exquisite command of atmosphere and aesthetic language".
+Jake Cole of Slant Magazine praised the film, stating it "feels like the work of a much more seasoned filmmaker" and that Mysius' filmmaking "exudes an exquisite command of atmosphere and aesthetic language".